royd2023/SpotifyRemote/README.md

 # ECE2360FinalProject

-Current code is extremely messy.
-Will have to tidy up!
-TODO:
-- Change the way Spotify opens and closes because it affects other applications.

 Description:
 This project is a Spotify remote with basic functionality such as:
 - Opening and closing Spotify on computer